 Private Vehicle (6.00 hour(s))

-Day 5 Marrakech (1B, 1L) In the morning, take a historical tour of the city, including the Bahia Palace and Saadian Tombs.
-After, visit a historic riad for a hands-on cooking class from a master Moroccan chef, and enjoy the lunch that you have prepared.
+Day 5 Marrakech (1B, 1L) Today, take a historical tour of the city, including the Bahia Palace and Saadian Tombs.
+Visit a historic riad for a hands-on cooking class from a master Moroccan chef, and enjoy the lunch that you have prepared.

 Moroccan Foodie Experience